FULL-TIME CLASSES

 • Upload required documents to the online registration portal.

-• Confirmation of your admission into the program will be verified with an acceptance letter.
+• Confirmation of your admission to the program will be provided via an acceptance letter.

 • The first payment is due prior to the first class.